karimagnusson/kuzminki-zio-2/README.md

 [![license](https://img.shields.io/github/license/rdbc-io/rdbc.svg?style=flat-square)](https://github.com/rdbc-io/rdbc/blob/master/LICENSE)
 # kuzminki-zio-2

-Kuzminki is query builder and access library for PostgreSQL written in Scala.
+Kuzminki is feature-rich query builder and access library for PostgreSQL written in Scala.
-This version is for ZIO 2.

-Kuzminki is written for those who like SQL.
-Queries are written with the same logic you write SQL statements.
+It is available with integration for ZIO 1 and ZIO 2 and a version that relies only on Scala ExecutionContext.The API follows the logic of SQL statements.
 As a result the code is easy to read and memorise while the resulting SQL statement is predictable.
+It is as type-checked as possible and does not use any wild-card types resulting in confusing errors.

+Features:
+- Cached queries, meaning that the SQL string is built only once, for improved performance and re-usability.
+- Streaming from and to the database
+- Extensive support for JSONB fields
+- Support for Array fields
+- Rich support for timestamp fields
+- Support for sub-queries
+- Support for transactions

 This library is also available for ZIO 1 [kuzminki-zio](https://github.com/karimagnusson/kuzminki-zio)